GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Is studying computer science the best way to prepare to be a programmer?
-No. the best way to prepare is to write programs, and to study great programs that other people have written.
+> ### Success is a lousy teacher.
+It seduces smart people into thinking they can't lose.
 >
 > ~ *Bill Gates*